Armenia travel info

 Do

-I need a visa?: yes,
+I need a visa?

-I got it at the airport in 10 min (30 euro for 120 days!!)
+airport in 10 min (30 euro for 120 days!!)

 How

-I moved: marshrutka (minibus) or shared taxis are the
+marshrutka (minibus) or shared taxis are the best bet to get

-best bet to get almost everywhere while bargaining for a private
+almost everywhere while bargaining for a private taxi sometimes

-taxi sometimes is the only solution; forget the train.
+is the only solution; forget the train.

 Freezing

-or baking?: as for the weather march is always a gamble,
+the weather march is always a gamble, but despite some rain,

-but despite some rain, we got wonderful sunny warm days (20
+I got wonderful sunny warm days (20 C).
+Don't underrate the

-C).
-Don't underrate the wind when packing.
+wind when packing.

 Where

-hotels ranging from 15 to30 euro.
-Even in central hotels don't
+15 to30 euro.
+Even in central hotels don't take hot water always

-take hot water always for granted and feel free to negotiate.
+for granted and feel free to negotiate.

 What

-but the best was the cheap Kotaika beeeeeer!!!! :-)
+was the cheap Kotaika beeeeeer!!!! :-)

 What I disliked: